A Strategic Framework for Organisations Navigating Uncertainty

 The Navigation Loop

 Five steps.
 Running continuously, not annually.
-At any point, new Lookout intelligence can re-enter the loop, triggering re-evaluation at the appropriate stage.
+At any point, new intelligence from the Lookout function can re-enter the loop, triggering re-evaluation at the appropriate stage.

 STEP 01